Thermodynamics and Tomonaga-Luttinger liquid behavior of the quantum 1D hard rod model: Conclusion and discussion

-Rydberg atom systems~\cite{browaeys2016,browaeys2020} offer a promising platform to implement accurate approximations of the HR model we have discussed in this paper.
+Rydberg atom systems~\cite{browaeys2016,browaeys2020} may offer a promising platform to implement approximations of the HR model we have discussed in this paper.
 The bare van der Waals interactions already provides a sharp decay of interactions as the sixth power of the interatomic distance $r$, showing hard core behavior of correlation functions on lattices~\cite{labuhn2016tunable}.
-This can be further improved using Rydberg dressing of the ground state, with effective interactions showing a plateau with a sharp $1/r^6$~\cite{pupillo2010,honer2010,johnson2010,plodzien2017} decay or even sharper via the electromagnetically induced transparency~\cite{gaul2016resonant,helmrich2016two}, and control of the width and height of the plateau controlled via the intensity and detuning of the coupling lasers.
-The excitation spectrum could then be measured using for instance quench spectroscopy~\cite{menu2018,menu2023,villa2019,villa2020,villa2021a,villa2021b} as recently implemented in Rydberg atom experiments~\cite{chen2023}.
+This can be further improved using Rydberg dressing of the ground state, with effective interactions showing a plateau with a sharp $1/r^6$ decay~\cite{pupillo2010,honer2010,johnson2010,plodzien2017} or even sharper via the electromagnetically induced transparency~\cite{gaul2016resonant,helmrich2016two}, and controlling of the width and height of the plateau controlled via the intensity and detuning of the coupling lasers.
+The excitation spectrum could then be measured using for instance quench spectroscopy~\cite{menu2018,menu2023,villa2019,villa2020,villa2021a,villa2021b} as recently implemented in Rydberg atom experiments~\cite{chen2025}.
+Furthermore, thermodynamic properties may be studied by varying the interaction range $\aHR$ and/or the temperature by controlling the cooling ramp.
+Further investigation is deserved to assess the accuracy of such implementations in realizing the HR model.

-We thank Antoine~Browaeys, Jacopo De~Nardis, and Dean Johnstone for fruitful discussions.
+We thank Antoine~Browaeys, Jacopo De~Nardis, Dean Johnstone, and Zoran Ristivojevic for fruitful discussions.
 We acknowledge the CPHT computer team for valuable support.
-This research was supported by the Agence Nationale de la Recherche (ANR, project ANR-CMAQ-002 France~2030), the IPParis Doctoral School, and HPC/AI resources from GENCI-TGCC (Grant 2023-A0110510300) using the ALPS scheduler library and statistical analysis tools~\cite{troyer1998,ALPS2011}.
+This research was supported by the Agence Nationale de la Recherche (projects ANR-CMAQ-002 and ANR-23-PETQ-0002 France 2030), the IPParis Doctoral School, and HPC/AI resources from GENCI-TGCC (Grant 2023-A0110510300) using the ALPS scheduler library and statistical analysis tools~\cite{troyer1998,ALPS2011}.